RikusWiehahn/QR-Connect-CSV/README.md

 ```
 ...
 new_section
 section_type, BOOLEAN_NOTIFICATION_QUESTION
-text, "Do you agree to these conditions?"
+text, Do you agree to these conditions?
 notify_if, NO
 required, TRUE
-notification_text, "Someone has declined the conditions..."
+notification_text, Someone has declined the conditions...
 group_to_notify, PROJECT_MEMBERS
 section_end
 ...
 ```